 The following RNA-seq statistical analysis was performed in R (R version 3.6.1).
-Prior to principal component analysis (PCA), the TMM normalised expression data was sorted by greatest variance.
+Prior to principal component analysis (PCA), the TMM normalized expression data were sorted by greatest variance.
 The top 100 genes with greatest variance were selected for principal components calculation.
-PCA and visualisation was performed on the normalised expression data using the R stats-package and ggplot2 (R version 3.2.1; (75)).
-Significant genes with a 10% FDR and a log fold change greater than 1 were selected from the comparison of macrophages stimulated with larvae and serum vs larvae.
-The normalized expression data of these genes were used to generate a heatmap using ComplexHeatmap (R version 2.0.0; (76)) with a Euclidean distance and Ward D clustering method.
+PCA and visualization was performed on the normalized expression data using the R stats-package and ggplot2 (R version 3.2.161).
+Significant genes with a 10% FDR and a log fold-change greater than 1 were selected from the comparison of macrophages stimulated with larvae and serum vs larvae.
+The normalized expression data of these genes were used to generate a heat map using ComplexHeatmap (R version 2.0.062) with a Euclidean distance and Ward D clustering method.